John de Wingfield

 Sir John de Wingfield (died c.
 1361) of Wingfield Castle in Suffolk was chief administrator to Edward the Black Prince (1330-1376).

+Life

-He and both his brothers fought at Crécy in 1346.
-He fought in the Normandy campaign from 1347-48.
-He was appointed 'governor of the prince's business' (in effect business-manager) to Edward the Black Prince round about 1351.
+John and his brother Thomas fought at Crécy in 1346.
+John was with the English army in 1347 during the capture of Calais.
+He was appointed 'governor of the prince's business' (in effect business-manager) to Edward the Black Prince in 1351.
 In 1356 Wingfield fought at Poitiers capturing the head of the French King John II's bodyguard, Sire D'Aubigny.
-Edward III of England purchased this captive from Wingfield for £833.
+Edward III of England purchased this captive from Wingfield for 2,500 marks.
 Wingfield died in about 1361, possibly of the second outbreak of the Black Death.

 His will provided for the founding of Wingfield College in 1362.
 The college was endowed by the Black Prince.

+Marriage

+By 1330, John married Eleanor daughter of Thomas de Verlay of Saxmundham.

-Sir John Wingfield's only child, his daughter and heiress Catherine Wingfield, married Michael de la Pole, later 1st Earl of Suffolk and lived at Wingfield Castle in Suffolk.
+John had one daughter, Katherine Wingfield.
+Between 1358 and 1359, she married Michael de la Pole, son of Sir William de la Pole.